mrmans0n/compose-rules/docs/rules.md

     }
 }
 ```
-This is not recommended.
-Instead, the provided modifier should only be used on the Column.
-The descendant calls should use newly built modifiers, by using the empty Modifier object:
+Instead, apply the modifier only to the root `Column` and use fresh `Modifier` instances for descendants:

 ```kotlin
 // ✅ When changing `modifier` at the call site, it will only affect the external container of the UI